AmokSolderer/APC/README.md

 ## Current Status (April 2020)

 The following table gives an overview about the various system generations the APC can be used with and if at least one machine of each generation has been confirmed to work with it.
 Additionally you can see whether PinMame or [MPF](http://missionpinball.org/) have been tested with at least one machine of this generation and whether some special preparation like additional cables are required.
 Details about these cables can be found [here](https://github.com/AmokSolderer/APC/wiki#cable-extensions).

-The PinMame support is still under development, so please refer to the PinMame page for details.
+The PinMame support is still under development and even if a generation is basically supported you still need the audio files for your particular game.
+A list of available audio files and a description how to extract your own files can be found on the [PinMame page](https://github.com/AmokSolderer/APC/tree/master/DOC/PinMame.md).

 | System | Tested  | PinMame support | MPF support | Comment |
 |--|--|--|--|--|